notMahiee/brute-constructive-greedy/README.md

-# brute-constructive-greedy
-Collection of problem solutions using Brute Force, Greedy, and Constructive Algorithms.
-Focused on competitive programming and problem-solving paradigms.
+# Brute Force, Greedy and Constructive Algorithms

+This repository contains solutions and practice problems based on:
+- Brute Force
+- Greedy Algorithms
+- Constructive Algorithms

+## Sources
+Problems are mainly from Codeforces, AtCoder, LeetCode, CSES, CodeChef, GeeksforGeeks and other online judges.